 - 1 Corps à corps is said to exist when the two competitors are in contact; when this occurs the Referee must stop the bout (cf. t.32, t.26). - At all three weapons it is forbidden for a fencer to cause corps à corps intentionally to avoid being hit, or to jostle his opponent.
-Should such an offence occur, the Referee will penalise the fencer at fault as specified in Articles t.158-162, t.165, t.170 and any hit scored by the fencer at fault is annulled. - A fencer who either by a flèche attack or by advancing vigorously brings about a corps à corps even several times in succession (without brutality or violence) does not transgress the basic conventions of fencing and commits no fault thereby (cf. t.32).
+Should such an offence occur, the Referee will penalise the fencer at fault as specified in Articles t.158-162, t.165, t.170, for the offences of the 1st group and any hit scored by the fencer at fault is annulled. - A fencer who either by a flèche attack or by advancing vigorously brings about a corps à corps even several times in succession (without brutality or violence) does not transgress the basic conventions of fencing and commits no fault thereby (cf. t.32).